 FREQUENTLY ASQUED QUESTIONS

 We assume most people try to arrive to Cusco 2-3 days before the trek to allow adequate time for acclimatisation and a buffer in case of transport delays.
 Once you have settled in and rested you must come to the Cusco office to view and reconfirm the information we have pertinent to your trek, personal requirements and sign the conditions ( even if you have already paid in full.)
-There are occasions when local holidays or unrest may require last minute changes to departure times or some additional information and so we have a short briefing at 6:00 pm the night before your trek when you meet your guide and other group members and receive any rental equipment.
+There are occasions when local holidays or unrest may require last minute changes to departure times or some additional information and so we have a short briefing day before your trek in our office (you can came from 9:00 am to 17:00 pm)

 What should I pack?

 - Hiking shoes

 - 4 pairs of socks